 Cardano is a cryptocurrency that dreams big.
 Technically, the affiliated digital token is called “Ada.”
 The idea behind Cardano is to use their blockchain protocol to enable “a decentralized future without intermediaries, in which power is returned to the individual.”
 The platform site reads almost like a political manifesto, with promises of being inclusive and transparent and “making the world work better for all.”

 If you are looking to buy cryptocurrency, their token Ada is well worth looking into.
 Bitcoin plummeted in value after Elon Musk criticized the heavy energy use required for mining cryptocurrencies.
 Ada runs on an environmentally sustainable blockchain: “Ouroboros.”
-The coin had a market capitalization of $9.8 billion at the beginning of this year, and you can purchase crypto in Ada for about $0.30 per token (as the current market price).
+The coin had a market capitalization of around $68.8 billion as at November 2021 and you can purchase crypto in Ada for about $2.02 per token (as the current market price).
 For a cryptocurrency with an inspirational future and a promising trajectory in the markets, check out Cardano.

 Ethereum: "The World Computer"